DOF is a responsible global partner.

 DOF has globally implemented a self-assessment form that is based on a simple questionnaire.
 The form asks if you have travelled internationally, have symptoms, or have been around people with symptoms; and provides leave (offshore) or home-office (onshore) alternatives for anyone who cannot confirm their health status.
 For ease of access and processing, we are distributing and receiving the form electronically.
 The routines around the self-assessment form are in place and working as intended.
 Additionally, in order to minimise stress on health systems and emergency health services, a new medical declaration is required in specific regions and operations to prevent employees with a higher health-risk, as determined by a company medical consultant, from onboarding.

-DOF has implemented a complete stop of all non-essential employees from visiting DOF vessels.
-Essential offshore employees are only allowed to visit or enter a vessel after completing their self-assessment form 24-72 hours prior to embarking.
-In addition, operational guidelines specific to COVID-19 “coronavirus” have been developed and procedures put into practice onboard, including specific testing procedures and unique quarantine plans for each vessel in operation.
+Since February 2020, operational guidelines specific to COVID-19 “coronavirus” have been developed and procedures put into practice onboard, including specific testing procedures and unique quarantine plans for each vessel in operation.
 Essential travel, including crew changes and support during yard stays, have continued with high focus on safe travel, self-monitoring, and isolation- and quarantine requirements.
 In order to concentrate efforts on crew changes, after dialogue with all stakeholders, we have continued with our initial adjustment to extend stays onboard reducing the total number of crew changes.
 Advice from health authorities and our company medical support has and will be constantly monitored and we are focused on making crew changes as safe as possible for our people.